gantsign/development-environment/docs/_docs/upgrade.md

 #### Unable to save credentials

-Your Unix password may get out of sync with the password for your GNOME Keyring when you rebuild your development-environment (as the Unix password is reset to `dev`) or if you reset the password without specifying the current password (e.g. using `sudo passwd dev`).
+Your Unix password may get out of sync with the password for your GNOME Keyring when you rebuild your development-environment or if you reset the password without specifying the current password (e.g. using `sudo passwd dev`).

 Once your GNOME Keyring password is out of sync the keyring won't unlock when